We forget we’re all the same

 Al HauckI’d like to introduce you to a new friend of mine.
 His name is Al Hauck.
 He’s the gent in the photo, with my wife, Debbie.
 In most respects, Al’s life has been unremarkable.
 In another respect, his life is quite remarkable.

-Debbie and I met Al two weeks ago while we were in Guatemala on an “awareness” trip organized by ...
+Debbie and I met Al two weeks ago while we were in Guatemala on an “awareness” trip organized ...

 Continue Reading →